LewisAndClark-CIS-2/Cpp_Chapter_4/README.md

 Please do exercises 2, 6, and 10.
 They start on page 215.

-Name your programs using this nameing convention:
+Name your programs using this naming convention:

 Ch4AppE##.cpp
 =============